 Popular artists of Cretan origin playing mainstream Greek music include the talented Manos Pirovolakis with his rock-lyra sound.
 One of Greece’s most famous international performers, Nana Mouskouri, was born in Hania, though her family moved to Athens when she was three years of age.

 Cretans are a very distinctive clan of Greeks, with their own spirited music and dances, remarkable cuisine and traditions.
 Proud, patriotic and fierce yet famously hospitable, Cretans maintain a rich connection to their culture.
 They will often identify themselves as Cretans before they say they are Greek, and even within different parts of Crete people maintain strong regional identities.
-Explore beyond major tourist centres and you'll meet Cretans speaking local dialects, creating regional delicacies, and banding the old world with the new.
+Exploring beyond major tourist centres, you'll meet Cretans speaking local dialects, creating regional delicacies, and combining the old world with the new.

-You see men stroking, fiddling and masterfully playing with them everywhere: the de-stressing worry beads called komboloï, an amalgam of the words kombos (knot) and leo (to say).
-Although they look like prayer beads, komboloïa (plural) have no religious purpose and are only used for fun and relaxation – there just seems to be something soothing about flicking and flipping those beads.
-Some people also use them to help them stop smoking.
+You can still see men – usually the older generations, and usually in the villages – stroking, fiddling and masterfully playing with the de-stressing worry beads called komboloï.
+An amalgam of the words kombos (knot) and leo (to say), komboloïa (plural) may look like prayer beads, but they have no religious purpose and are only used for fun and relaxation.
+There just seems to be something soothing about flicking and flipping those beads – some people also use them to help them stop smoking.

 Komboloïa were traditionally made from amber, but coral, handmade beads, semiprecious stones and synthetic resin are also widely used.
 No exact number is prescribed but most komboloïa have between 19 and 23 beads strung up on a loop.
 There’s a fixed bead that is held between the fingers, a shield that separates the two sides of the loop, and a tassel.